Nature of Iran’s Ballistic Missile Program

-Throughout early 2020, Iran’s Minister of Information and Communications Technology (ICT) has promoted the launch of the 113 kilogram Zafar (or “victory”) satellite, which he said would “head toward an orbit of 530 kilometers from Earth.”
-Most concerning has been Tehran’s announcement that the Simorgh would be used to launch the satellite.
+Throughout early 2020, Iran’s Minister of Information and Communications Technology (ICT) promoted the launch of the 113 kilogram Zafar (or “victory”) satellite, which he said would “head toward an orbit of 530 kilometers from Earth.”
+Most concerning was Tehran’s announcement that the Simorgh would be used to launch the satellite.
 As the Center for Strategic and International Studies has found, the Simorgh “uses engines from Iran’s Shahab-3 medium-range ballistic missile” and is “thought to use a similar second stage motor and launch vehicle shroud.”
-The timing of this launch is important—it’s an attempt to generate Iranian nationalism ahead of the February 11 anniversary of Iran’s Islamic Revolution and the parliamentary elections on February 21, 2020.
+The timing of this launch was important—an attempt to generate Iranian nationalism ahead of the February 11 anniversary of Iran’s Islamic Revolution and the parliamentary elections on February 21, 2020.
 As a result, on February 9, 2020, Iran attempted to launch the Zafar communications satellite into space.
 An Iranian defense official reported the satellite launch was successful but failed to reach orbit.

 With Iran continuing to perfect its ballistic technology and extend its missile range, the serious threat to the U.S. homeland and our NATO and Middle Eastern allies of an Iran armed with nuclear-tipped ballistic missiles remains.
 Coupled with Iran’s ongoing illegal procurement of nuclear and missile-related equipment, global and regional fears of Iran’s aggression and nuclear ambitions have been reinforced.